-The skills obtained from Rhinoceros have allowed me accurately model and document my designs.
-With the ability to create, edit, analyze, document, render, animate and translate curves, surfaces, and solids with no limits on complexity, degree, or size allows for detailed geometry.
-With the knowledge obtained, I am able to combine my ideations into realistic objects.
+My rendering skills in Rhinoceros allow me to accurately model and document my designs.
+With the ability to create, edit, analyze, document, render, animate and translate curves, surfaces, and solids with no limits on complexity, degree, or size, I can competently build detailed geometries.
+With this knowledge, I am able to transform my ideations into realistic, computer-modeled objects.

 Starting with basic hand tools, my first wood assignment demonstrated patience, craft and symmetry.
-Given an irregular block of wood, I was instructed to chisel, plane and sand a perfect disk.
+Given an irregularly shaped block of wood, I was instructed to chisel, plane and sand in order to create a perfect disk.
 I was then challenged to create a device to hold the disk using the technique of bent lamination.
 My next assignment was focused on carving.
-Given another block, I was to cut and carve a vessel made of multiple pieces.
+Given another wooden block, I was to cut and carve a vessel made of multiple pieces.
 With no initial plan, I approached this task with an open mind and ended up with a finished piece that exhibits a carved texture on all surfaces.
 I have since gained experience on the lathe, band saw, table saw, and other power machines.

 In an exercise on two-point perspective, I was tasked with drawing various shapes and rotating them around multiple axes.
-With this experience, I can shuffle between perspective, exploded view and orthographic projection drawings.
+After this experience, I am confident shuffling between perspectives, exploding views and rendering orthographic projection drawings.

 Drawing helps to instill a deeper knowledge of an object, allowing designers to visualize, represent, and communicate ideas.
 In addition to understanding a variety of viewpoints and drawing conventions, I know the inherent strengths and weaknesses of each.
-With the experience I have, I am able to ideate using various methods of communication to express how I experience the world.
+With advanced drawing skills, I am able to ideate using various methods of communication to express how I experience the world.

 Exploring different metals led me to examine and question the limitless possibilities of joinery and modulation.
-Playing with this idea of modularity, I joined thin aluminum pieces using rigid copper connectors that allow the toy to expand to three times its original size.
+Playing with this idea of modularity, I joined thin aluminum pieces using rigid copper connectors to create a toy that can expand to three times its original size.
 In a subsequent exercise on precision, I was given a solid rectangular piece of cold rolled steel and instructions to drill, chamfer, tap and level precise measurements with the goal of aligning my block with a peer’s corresponding block.